mabevtech/keycloak-poc/README.md

 ./scripts/setup-and-run.sh
 ```

-And wait.
-At some point you'll be prompted to type a password to clone repositories from [AMBEV-SA/Plataforma-comum](https://AMBEV-SA@dev.azure.com/AMBEV-SA/Plataforma-comum/).
-You can get one in any repository like [this one](https://dev.azure.com/AMBEV-SA/Plataforma-comum/_git/keycloak-themes) by clicking *Clone* > *Generate Git Credentials* > Copy password.
+You'll be prompted to type a password 3 times to clone repositories from [AMBEV-SA/Plataforma-comum](https://AMBEV-SA@dev.azure.com/AMBEV-SA/Plataforma-comum/).
+You can get a password in any repository like [this one](https://dev.azure.com/AMBEV-SA/Plataforma-comum/_git/keycloak-themes) by clicking *Clone* > *Generate Git Credentials* > Copy password.

+Now wait.
+Building some docker images can take up to some minutes.
 After finishing the browser should open with a running application.
 If not, open manually http://localhost:8080.

 ## Tweaking